Adult Mental Health Services

 Provision of Medication – Ensuring the provision of medication to those who have no source of funds for such, as determined to be medically necessary and as prescribed by the Center’s medical personnel.

 Crisis Intervention – Interventions in response to crisis to reduce symptoms or to prevent an admission to a more restrictive environment.

-Medication Training and Support – Instruction and guidance using DSHS curricula, including Patient and Family Education Program Guidelines.
+Medication Training and Support – Instruction and guidance using HHSC curricula, including Patient and Family Education Program Guidelines.